City of Hillsboro: Local Government

 We operate under a Council-Manager form of government.
 Voters elect the City Council, including the Mayor and six City Council members.
 Each serves a four-year term, subject to a charter-imposed limitation of two consecutive terms.
 The City Council appoints a City Manager to conduct the business of the City.
 Policy decisions are the responsibility of City Council.
 Administrative functions are carried out by the City Manager and manager-appointed staff.

 The City has 780 full-time employees and 400 part-time/temporary employees.
-City Departments include: the City Manager’s Office, Building, Economic Development, Finance, Fire, Human Resources, Information Services, Library, Parks and Recreation, Planning, Police, Public Works and Water.
+City Departments include: the City Manager’s Office, Building, Economic Development, Finance, Fire & Rescue, Human Resources, Information Services, Library, Parks and Recreation, Planning, Police, Public Works and Water.

 Together with community partners and residents, we work to thoughtfully plan for and grow Hillsboro’s future.
 We are home to Oregon’s largest employer, Intel Corporation, as well as other high technology leaders, and hundreds of smaller companies.
 Continuing to be a leader in attracting new businesses and economic opportunities to Hillsboro is critical.
 We value our business partners because when they thrive, jobs and economic opportunity are created here.